zNaLa/docs/docs/FAQ-doc2.md

 ![PlayMusicLink](/img/docs/faq/play-music-link.png)

-:::caution Information
+:::info note
-Make sure that your songs are not over `3 Hours Long` or Rythm will refuse to play that requested song.
-To play songs longer than 3 hours you can consider [donating](https://rythmbot.co/donate?do) to Rythm!
+Make sure that your song is not over **3 hours long** or Rythm will refuse to play it.
+To play songs longer than 3 hours you can consider [**donating**](https://rythmbot.co/donate?do) to Rythm!
 :::

 2. To play a playlist `!play <Playlist URL>`